-The recoverability of property, plant and equipment in the consolidated statements of financial position.
 The Scotia Mine is considered as one Cash Generating Unit ("CGU") and is tested for impairment when potential indicators of impairment are present.
 Where an indicator of impairment exists for its non-current assets, the Company performs an analysis to estimate the recoverable amount.
 The estimated useful lives and residual value of property, plant and equipment which are included in the consolidated statements of financial position and the related depreciation included in the consolidated statements of loss.